Volume 1: A comprehensive guide to testing best practices, standards, specifications, and more

 Testing Fiber for Optical Loss

-To test a fiber for optical loss, you will need to connect to a test source to provide an optical light standard, as well as a launch cable to provide a calibrated “0 dB loss” reference.
+When you test fiber optic cables for optical loss, fiber testers will need to connect to a test source to provide an optical light standard, as well as a launch cable to provide a calibrated “0 dB loss” reference.
 A power meter at the opposite end of the circuit will measure the light source with and without the fiber under test to quantify the loss in dB of the fiber itself.

-Other methods of optical loss testing include both launch cables and “receive” cables connected to the power meter.
+Other methods of how to test fiber optic cable connections includes both launch cables and “receive” cables connected to the power meter.
 This method is the standard test for loss in an installed cable plant, and includes the loss measurements at both test cable connection ends.
 For this reason, ensuring all connections are extremely clean is an important aspect of any fiber test.

-An Optical Time Domain Reflectometer (OTDR) can also be used to test fiber optical loss in a different way.
+An Optical Time Domain Reflectometer (OTDR) can also be used as a fiber optic cable tester to test optical loss in a different way.
 Utilizing high intensity laser light emitted at a pre-defined pulse interval through a connecting cable at one end of the fiber optic cable run, the OTDR instrument analyzes the backscatter of light returning to the source location.
-This one-ended fiber test method can be used to quantitatively analyze the loss, as well as pinpointing the loss locations.
+This one-ended fiber test method can be used as a fiber optic tester to quantitatively analyze the loss, as well as pinpointing the loss locations.
 Learn more about OTDR Testing.

 Fiber Optic Cable Testing Best Practices